Hello Karanveer,

 Is it possible to copy from external resource to gantt?

 It should be possible to do that.
-But Gantt expects the task
+But Gantt expects the task object with the specific properties:

 https://docs.dhtmlx.com/gantt/desktop__task_properties.html